CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ## About

 Everyone of us will face, at some point in our lives, the feeling of being overwhelmed by the amount of things to do: meeting project deadlines, attending a friend's wedding ceremony, paying the bills and the list goes on.
-This hectic pace of life is the new normal, but it doesn't mean we have to suffer in silence.
+This hectic pace of life is the new normal, but it doesn't mean we have to suffer alone in silence.
 We believe that everyone should have control over their own lives and Linenux is the key to achieving just that.

 Linenux is essentially a task organiser.
 It helps you to prioritise your tasks by urgency and importance, so that you can better make use of your time by focussing on things that matter.
 What sets Linenux apart from other task managers is its simplicity and efficiency.
 It requires only a single line of command.
 No mouse clicks needed and no gimmicks.
 Linenux works only as fast as you can type, making it a perfect fit for those with an affinity for typing.